The influence of anisotropy on the manifestation of aging effects in the magnetoresistance of multilayer structures: DESCRIPTION OF THE MODEL AND METHODS

 On Fig.~\ref{fig:image_5}. shows that the magnetoresistance in the \chem{Pt/Co/Cu} structure reaches a plateau over times of the order of $4000-8000$ MCS/s.
-The simulation results show that the magnetoresistance $\delta(t,t_w)$ demonstrates dependence on waiting time $t_w$ as general criterion of aging and that $\delta(t,t_w)$ reaches a plateau with asymptotic values $\delta^{\infty}(T,N)$, what depend on the type of the initial state, the thickness of the \chem{Co} films, and the temperature.
-It is found that the values of $\delta^{\infty}(T,N)$ obtained for case of evolution of system from the low-temperature initial state agree well with equilibrium values of the magnetoresistance $\delta^{(eq)}(N,T)$.
-Values of $\delta^{\infty}(T,N)$ obtained for case of evolution from the high-temperature initial state differ from equilibrium values of the magnetoresistance and are below these meaning.
+The simulation results show that the magnetoresistance $\delta(t,t_w)$ depends on the waiting time $t_w$ as a common aging criterion and that $\delta(t,t_w)$ plateaus with asymptotic values $\delta^{\infty }(T,N)$, what depend on the type of the initial state, the thickness of the \chem{Co} films, and the temperature.
+It is found that the values of $\delta^{\infty}(T,N)$ obtained for the case of system evolution from a low-temperature initial state are in good agreement with the equilibrium values of the magnetoresistance $\delta^{(eq) }(N,T)$ .
+The meaning of $\delta^{\infty}(T,N)$ obtained for the happening of evolution from a high-temperature initial state differentiate from the equilibrium meaning of the magnetoresistance and are below these meaning.

 A significant manifestation of slow dynamics is the violation of the fluctuation-dissipative theorem.
 When the connection between the system response function to an external disturbance $R(t,t_{w})$ and the correlation function $C(t,t_{w})$ is carried out through the introduction of an additional quantity $X(t,t_{w})$, called the fluctuation-dissipation ratio (FDR).
 In the long-term mode $(t-t_{w})\rightarrow \infty$ the dynamic susceptibility can be written as:

 In equation (5), the dynamic susceptibility $\chi(t,t_{w})$ is the thermoremanent (TR) susceptibility, which is given by the integration of the response function from $0$ to $t_{w}$ and measured after the magnetic field applied at $0$ is turned off at $t_{w}$.